cnebril2020/Rootkit/Ring0/clear-taint-dmesg/README.md

 ## Hiding all of mathuez.ko functions from `/proc/kallsyms`.

 `/proc/kallsyms` is a file that contains the symbol table and provides all of the available functions and variables.
-The mathuez.ko `hook_read` function looks into this file everytime a user tries to read this file and it will filter out all the output and its line with the content `mathuez` for this POC demo's purposes.
+The matheuz.ko `hook_read` function looks into this file everytime a user tries to read this file and it will filter out all the output and its line with the content `matheuz` for this POC demo's purposes.

 ### Hiding `taint` from /dev/kmsg
 <p align="center"><img src="image.png"></p>